Wests Future Stars

 • Training and Development including training venue hire, sports equipment, skill development programming, and guest / coaching costs.

-• Education and Support Services including online access to programs / XPS network, targeted sports education lectures and workshops with guest presenters, sport specific strength and conditioning program with an Academy S&C partner facility, sport science testing, and access to athlete wellbeing and support service network providers.
+• Education and Support Services including online access to AMS program Lumin, targeted sports education lectures and workshops with guest presenters, sport specific strength and conditioning program with an Academy Strength & Conditioning partner facility, sport science testing, and access to athlete wellbeing and support service network providers.

 Additional Fees / Levies